 Passport fees, some meals, and personal expenses are not included in the program costs and are paid directly by the students.

 See budget sheet for cost details.
-Students taking at least 2 credits are eligible for win-term financial aid.
 Win-term financial aid needs to be applied for separately.
 For more information, meet with a financial aid counselor in 210 Bowman Hall.